Selling Your RV? Avoiding RV Consignment Might Be Wise

-If you want to see how destructive people can be, just go to an RV show on the last day of the show and look at the damage left behind by the curious crowds.
-Handles are pulled off, refrigerator doors no longer latch or lock, recliners won’t go back into the upright position, and controls and knobs are left lying where they fell.
+Want to see how destructive potential RV buyers can be?
+Just go to an RV show on the last day of the show.
+Look at the damage left behind by the curious crowds.
+Handles are pulled off, refrigerator doors no longer latch or lock.
+Recliners won’t go back into the upright position.
+Controls and knobs are left lying where they fell.

-On one lot, I saw gum tracked through a brand-new motorhome and the safety handle next to the door on a motorhome hanging by just one screw while all the screws on the top of the mounting bracket had been pulled out of the side of the RV.
+On one lot, I saw gum tracked through a brand-new motorhome.
+The safety handle next to the door on a motorhome hanging by just one screw.
+All the screws on the top of the mounting bracket had been pulled out of the side of the RV.

-If you are showing your own RV to potential buyers, you can determine who is serious and who is not and limit their access, while you monitor how your property is handled by the potential buyer.
-But a consignment lot might have dozens of RVs open for public inspection and no sales representative accompanying the shoppers, which could leave your RV exposed to people mishandling or damaging your RV.
+If you are showing your own RV to potential buyers, you can determine who is serious and who is not and limit their access.
+And you monitor how your property is handled by the potential buyer.
+But a consignment lot might have dozens of RVs open for public inspection.
+There may be no sales representative accompanying the shoppers.
+This could leave your RV exposed to people mishandling or damaging your RV.

 An RV consignment lot might get more traffic and potential buyers than if you have the RV parked in your driveway or at a busy intersection, but there are still many issues involving the logistics of selling an RV.

-To increase exposure, you or the consignor might advertise your rig in a national publication like RV Trader but if someone from thousands of miles away is interested in your RV, who will manage that lead and how?
+Want to increase exposure?
+You or the consignor might advertise your rig in a national publication like RV Trader.
+But what if someone from thousands of miles away is interested in your RV?
+Who will manage that lead and how?
 Will the potential buyer need to drive to your location to inspect the rig?
 What if they ask the consignment staff to hold your rig while they try to get financing?
-What if another buyer shows up while the consignment lot has it on hold?
+Or what if another buyer shows up while the consignment lot has it on hold?